openbmc/bmcweb/docs/Redfish.md

 If using a previously unused schema, you will need to add it to the included schema list in `scripts/update_schemas.py` and run `update_schemas.py`.

+## Settings resources

+Properties that are not applied immediately are exposed with the Redfish settings pattern rather than as writable properties.
+The resource being configured stays read-only and reports the value currently in effect, and carries a `@Redfish.Settings` annotation linking to a settings resource that reports the requested value.

+The settings resource lives at the URI of the resource it configures plus `/Settings`, the shape the Redfish mockups use for `/redfish/v1/Systems/{SystemId}/Bios/Settings`.
+It uses the schema of the resource it configures and carries `@Redfish.SettingsApplyTime`.
+A `PATCH` records the request and returns `204`.

+The annotation and the settings resource are only emitted when the backing D-Bus object exists, so a service without the control does not advertise one.
+Settings resources are listed separately below, with the properties each supports.

 Fields common to all schemas

 - @odata.id